qvad/taqo/README.md

 For example for 3 tables `‘a’, ‘b’, ‘c’` there will be following permutations generated:
 `[('a', 'b', 'c'), ('a', 'c', 'b'), ('b', 'a', 'c'), ('b', 'c', 'a'), ('c', 'a', 'b'), ('c', 'b', 'a')]]` .
-Each permutation will be transformed into a Leading hint (`Leading ((a b) c)` `Leading ((a c) b)` etc).
+Each permutation will be transformed into a Leading hint (`Leading ((a b) c)` `Leading ((a c) b)` etc.).
 After all leading hints are generated, the tool will try to generate all possible combinations of NL, Merge, Hash joins
 (`Leading ((a b) c) Merge(a b) Merge(a b c)`, `Leading ((a b) c) Merge(a b) Hash(a b c)` etc) .
 After all joins are used, the tool will apply all possible combinations of scans based on the tables